domnikl/schema-registry-gitops/README.md

 # sets global compatibility level (optional)
 compatibility: FULL_TRANSITIVE
 subjects:
-  # a subject that references a file for the schema definition
+  # a subject that links to a file for the schema definition
   - name: my-new-subject-referencing-a-schema-file
     # sets compatibility level for this subject (optional)
     compatibility: BACKWARD
-    # file references are always relative to the given (this) YAML file
+    # file paths are always relative to the given (this) YAML file
     file: my-actual-schema.avsc
     # AVRO is the default type and can safely be omitted (only available for Schema Registry >= 5.5)
     type: AVRO
+    # (optional) list of references for this subject
+    # please note that these must be present in the registry before they can be referenced here
+    references:
+      # name including the namespace, should be the same as the `type` being used in AVRO
+      - name: dev.domnikl.schema-registry-gitops.User
+        # subject name this schema is registered with in the registry
+        subject: User-value
+        # version of the referenced schema
+        version: 1

   # another example: instead of referencing a file, it is also possible
   # to define the schema directly here, which is Protocol Buffers here (note explicit type here)